JPO Story - Johanna Brogaard

 What are the main activities/tasks you are working on?
 What is a day at the office/in the field like?

-I work closely with the Resident Representative, the Deputy Resident Representative and Senior Management Team to support overall programme development and implementation.
-I support on a broad range of tasks, including Result-Based Management (oversight, accountability, quality assurance and donor reporting), Knowledge Management, Partnerships, Strategy, Communication, Recruitment as well as on implementation of projects in the ‘Nature, Climate and Energy’ and ‘Democratic Governance’ portfolios.
+I work closely with the Resident Representative, the Deputy Resident Representative and Senior Management Team to support the overall programme development and implementation.
+I support on a broad range of tasks, including Results-Based Management (oversight, accountability, quality assurance and donor reporting), Knowledge Management, Partnerships, Strategy, Communication, Recruitment as well as on implementation of projects in the ‘Nature, Climate and Energy’ and ‘Democratic Governance’ portfolios.

 I really enjoy working with such varied tasks, because it allows me to learn and expand my skill-set every day.
 Being involved in so many different tasks definitely keeps me (very) busy, but it never gets boring.